Chemotherapy: Teratogenicity

 Chemotherapy is teratogenic during pregnancy, especially during the first trimester, to the extent that abortion usually is recommended if pregnancy in this period is found during chemotherapy.
 Second- and third-trimester exposure does not usually increase the teratogenic risk and adverse effects on cognitive development, but it may increase the risk of various complications of pregnancy and fetal myelosuppression.

+Female patients of reproductive potential should use effective contraception during chemotherapy and for a few months after the last dose (e.g. 6 month for doxorubicin).

 In males previously having undergone chemotherapy or radiotherapy, there appears to be no increase in genetic defects or congenital malformations in their children conceived after therapy.
 The use of assisted reproductive technologies and micromanipulation techniques might increase this risk.
 In females previously having undergone chemotherapy, miscarriage and congenital malformations are not increased in subsequent conceptions.
 However, when in vitro fertilization and embryo cryopreservation is practised between or shortly after treatment, possible genetic risks to the growing oocytes exist, and hence it has been recommended that the babies be screened.

 Peripheral neuropathy

 Between 30 and 40 percent of people undergoing chemotherapy experience chemotherapy-induced peripheral neuropathy (CIPN), a progressive, enduring, and often irreversible condition, causing pain, tingling, numbness and sensitivity to cold, beginning in the hands and feet and sometimes progressing to the arms and legs.
 Chemotherapy drugs associated with CIPN include thalidomide, epothilones, vinca alkaloids, taxanes, proteasome inhibitors, and the platinum-based drugs.
 Whether CIPN arises, and to what degree, is determined by the choice of drug, duration of use, the total amount consumed and whether the person already has peripheral neuropathy.
 Though the symptoms are mainly sensory, in some cases motor nerves and the autonomic nervous system are affected.
 CIPN often follows the first chemotherapy dose and increases in severity as treatment continues, but this progression usually levels off at completion of treatment.
 The platinum-based drugs are the exception; with these drugs, sensation may continue to deteriorate for several months after the end of treatment.
 Some CIPN appears to be irreversible.
 Pain can often be managed with drug or other treatment but the numbness is usually resistant to treatment.